kyawsawhtoon/Project-CartmanBot/README.md

 # CartmanBot

 # Repository Files
+The followings are the file you can find in this repository and their descriptions.

+README.md - Descriptions of contents of the repository

+Module 5 - Capstone Project - Cartman Bot.ipynb - Module 5 final project's Google Colab notebook

+Images - Collections of graphs and images produced during the project

+Presentation.odf - High-level presentation of methodology and recommendations for non-technical stakeholders

 # Project Motivation
 In this project, I developed a chatbot that mimics Eric Cartman, a character from the South Park animated series.
 The goal of this project is two fold -